Care Bears Movie II: A New Generation: Plot

-True Heart, Noble Heart (whom Dark Heart tricked into leaving the family alone while chasing his shadow), John and Dawn partake in a heist to reach and completely destroy Dark Heart inside his lair.
-After sending Grumpy Bear and other two mates in an attempt to steal a necklace with a key, Dark Heart awakens, revealing his mystical power.
-Christy soon joins the heist and threatens Dark Heart to bring the bears down.
-He refuses, and shows Christy the chandelier in which the Family is trapped.
-After an argument with Christy, Dark Heart warns her that if she saved his life, she should run and save hers, before finally shooting large bolts of red magic into True Heart and Noble Heart.
-Both confront the evil entity, which transforms again into an aura of red magic.
-Christy wants a ceasefire and attempts to intervene, only to be killed by one of Dark Heart's bolts of lightning.
-Christy flicks a marble into a lever holding the chandelier before dying.
-When the chandelier breaks, the family confronts the antagonist one final time, which soon retaliates by firing bolts of curse to the family yet again.
-Thinking that he is almost rid of everyone, he looks at Christy, which in her voice, tells him that be it good or bad, he is still a human.
-Dark Heart flies to her and repents for killing her.
+True Heart, Noble Heart, whom Dark Heart tricked into leaving the family alone while chasing his shadow, John, and Dawn partake in a heist to reach and destroy Dark Heart inside his lair.
+After sending Grumpy Bear and other two mates in an attempt to steal a necklace with a key, Dark Heart attacks them again.
+Christy soon joins the heist and threatens Dark Heart to release the bears.
+He refuses, and shows her the chandelier in which the Family is trapped.
+After an argument with Christy, Dark Heart warns her that if she saved his life, she should run and save hers before shooting bolts of red magic into True Heart and Noble Heart.
+Both confront Dark Heart, which transforms again into an aura of red magic.
+Christy attempts to intervene, only to be struck by one of Dark Heart's bolts of lightning.
+In a last ditch effort, she flicks a marble into the lever holding the chandelier before dying.
+When the chandelier breaks, the family confronts Dark Heart one final time.
+He looks at Christy, who tells him that be it good or bad, he is still a person.

-Dark Heart's evil magic finally turns off forever and begs the family to bring her back to life.
-In a ritual meant to resurrect her, Dark Heart finally opens his mind and stops calling himself Dark Heart, while he chants that he cares about Christy along the others.
-Christy comes back to life, and due to Dark Heart's magic perishing, his own lair collapses.
-After a successful escape, Dark Heart finally is set free from the dark magic, and finally turns into a human, much to everyone's delight.
+Dark Heart's evil magic fades and he begs the family to bring her back to life.
+To resurrect her, the family, John and Dawn chant to Christy that they care, ask the audience to join in and Dark Heart, who is hesitant at first, finally opens his mind and starts caring.
+Christy comes back to life, and due to Dark Heart's magic perishing, his lair collapses.
+After a successful escape, Dark Heart is freed from the dark magic and becomes a human permanently, much to everyone's delight.

-After a large celebration, the bears bid farewell to the campers, returning to their promises land.
-The Great Wishing Star finally delivers an ending speech, which is followed by Harmony Bear and Brave Heart paddling a rowboat past the castle that they raised at and flashbacks of the family's childhood across their promised kingdom.
+After a large celebration, the bears bid farewell to the campers and return home.
+The Great Wishing Star delivers an ending speech, which is followed by Harmony Bear and Brave Heart paddling a rowboat past the castle and flashbacks of the family's childhood.